rydmike/flex_color_scheme/README.md

 tooltip style and try the true black theme toggle for dark-mode.
 This is done so that you can interactively try the options and see what they do.

-You can also use the example to toggle the `tabBarStyle` to use a theme that is designed to fit in an app bar, regardless of which style you selected for the app bar.
+You can also use the example to toggle the `tabBarStyle` to use a tab bar theme that is designed to fit in an app bar, regardless of which style you selected for the AppBar.
 This is the default style for this sub theme.
 Alternatively you can choose a style that makes a `TabBarTheme` that fits well on background colors.
 Use this option if you intend to use the TabBar primarily in a Scaffold body, in dialog or Drawer or other surface and background colored Material.
-If you do that, you do not have theme it, or style it for that purpose.

-Starting with version 3.0.0 we can use the `swapColors` property to swap the primary and secondary colors in a color scheme.
+Starting with version 3.0.0 the `swapColors` property can be used to swap the primary and secondary colors in a color scheme.
 All built-in colors schemes might not work so well when using this, but many do.
 One possible theme variation that one can use, is to only swap the colors in dark theme and keep them as defined for light theme mode.
 This can work quite well with many of the pre-defined color schemes.

-We also introduce a toggle that allows us to for all the schemes use the `toDark` computed dark schemes, instead of the hand tuned built-in ones.
-You can then compare the results.
-The `toDark` method does a pretty good job and can even be tuned with a property if so desired.
-If you use this toggle on the last custom scheme, you will not see any difference, because we already created its dark scheme with this method.
-The toggle computes the same dark scheme for that case again.
+This example has a toggle that allows you to for all the schemes use `toDark` computed dark schemes instead of the hand tuned built-in ones.
+You can then compare this result to hand-made dark themes.
+The `toDark` method does a pretty good job and can even be tuned with a level property.
+If you use the `toDark` method on the last custom scheme, you will not see any difference, because we already created its dark scheme in this example with this method.
+Turning the toggle on for it, computes the same dark scheme from the same light scheme colors again.

 There is a slider that you can use to adjust the white blend level of the `toDark` method.
-From its default value of 35%, to be anything from 0...100 %, so you can experiment with it and see what it does.
+From its default value of 35%, to be anything from 0...100 %, you can experiment with it and see what it does.

-Additionally, we include a toggle that allows us to instead of using the `FlexColorScheme.toTheme` method, use the standard flutter `ThemeData.from` factory to create the theme from the same color scheme definitions.
+Additionally, this example includes a toggle that allows you to instead of using the `FlexColorScheme.toTheme` method, use the standard flutter `ThemeData.from` factory to create the theme from the same color scheme definitions.
 We can use this toggle to see and study the differences that `FlexColorScheme.toTheme` brings.

 ```dart